 We use organic and biodynamic winemaking methods and adhere to Old World, sustainable practices in our vineyards to ensure that the vines are nourished and in balance.
 Our soils are free of chemicals and are kept healthy by using plant extracts, fungi and bacteria from our own organic compost.

 When you drive through the entrance at Waterkloof you are welcomed by working horses, angora goats, sheep, chickens and pigs.
 These animals form an integrated part of Waterkloof`s philosophy to always use natural alternatives to feed our soil and to work the land.

-The single-vineyard block which we use, is approximately four kilometers from the sea and is planted at a height of between 270 and 300 metres above sea level.
+The single-vineyard block which we use, is approximately five kilometers from the sea and is planted at a height of between 270 and 300 metres above sea level.
 The soils are of sandstone origin with medium-sized stones, helping with drainage and moisture retention.
 The vines are 23 years old.
 Production was approximately 3 tons/ha.

 A Gentle Hand